gracej90/gracej90.github.io/_posts/2017-07-22-resources.md

 I used to think "formal" learning stops after college, if you don't go back to grad school.
 But there are incredible companies out there these days that enable online learning like never before.
 It's amazing how much you can learn on your own, with minimal financial investment.
 Of course there are great benefits to having a degree in the field you're passionate about, and I am thinking of getting a Master's in Data Science too.
 But in the meantime, you can always continue to learn using the incredible resources available online.

-Next, I'll share some R learnings!
+Next, I'll share some R learnings and mix it up with some life updates? :)